ChangeinX/clan-boards-tf/README.md

 tofu apply
 ```

-The outputs will display the ALB DNS name, database endpoint, the NAT gateway's public IP and the AppSync chat API URL.
+The outputs will display the ALB DNS name, database endpoint, the NAT gateway's public IP and the AppSync chat API and events URLs.

 Use `scripts/invalidate-cloudfront.sh` with the output `frontend_distribution_id` after uploading new files to the bucket to refresh cached content.